 The hiring uptick in September, however, could complicate the Fed’s calculations and make a rate cut less likely.

-The BLS said health care continued its robust stretch, adding 43,000 positions, while transportation and warehousing saw a decline of 25,000 jobs.
+The BLS report said the health care sector continued its robust run of hiring, adding 43,000 positions, while transportation and warehousing saw a drop of 25,000 jobs.

 Employment in the federal government decreased by 3,000 jobs in September and is down by 97,000 positions since January.